 Cover image retrieved from PBS.org.
 10-minute read.

 Disclaimer: This is an issue that involves everyone—both men and women can be porn consumers, and both men and women can be victims of sexual violence.
-By sharing these studies and stats, we are not saying that every porn consumer will develop into a violent abuser.
+By sharing the following studies and stats, it is not our intention to imply that every porn consumer will develop into a violent abuser.

 “Rape culture.”
 It’s a term many of us hear on a regular basis, but do all of us actually know what it is?

 Rape Culture is commonly defined as a “social environment in which rape is prevalent and in which sexual violence against women is normalized and excused in the media and popular culture.
 Rape culture is perpetuated through the use of misogynistic language, the objectification of women’s bodies, and the glamorization of sexual violence, thereby creating a society that disregards women’s rights and safety.”
 While this definition focuses on violence against women, it’s important to note that sexual violence can happen to anyone of any gender.

-Basically, rape culture is a culture in which sexual violence is treated as the norm and victims are often blamed for their own assaults.
-Vox clarifies that it’s not just about sexual violence itself, but about cultural norms and institutions that protect rapists, promote impunity, shame victims, and demand that women, especially, make unreasonable sacrifices to avoid sexual assault (like not going out at night).
+Basically, rape culture is a culture in which sexual violence is treated as normal and victims are often blamed for their own assaults.
+Vox clarifies that it’s not just about sexual violence itself, but about cultural norms and institutions that protect rapists, promote impunity, shame victims, and demand that people make unreasonable sacrifices to avoid becoming a victim (like not going out at night), rather than putting the onus on the perpetrator.

-Keep in mind that rape culture is not claiming that every man is a rapist, or every woman is a victim.
+Keep in mind that acknowledging rape culture is not claiming that every man is a rapist, or every woman is a victim.
 It’s simply defining and pointing out the prevalent rhetoric that exists around rape and sexual assault.

 Still, that’s a lot of heavy information, so let’s break it down point by point based on the definition above and see if there are relevant examples of each of these things to prove or disprove that this is a real thing.

 Rape culture is…